 - A Coniferous crop classification in the crop inventory layer aci_2019_bc (0.5 marks for this part of your query)

-Take a screenshot of your result and provide the query you used in the raster calculator
+Take a screenshot of your result (0.5 marks) and provide the query you used in the raster calculator (see mark breakdown above).

-Save your answers together with the screen shot as lastname_firstname_geog204_A5 and send it to your TA by next week lab session.
+Save your answers together with the screenshot as lastname_firstname_geog204_A4 and send it to your TA by next week’s lab session.